 Rick Nyles guides full time and has been fly fishing for over forty years.
-Rick started guiding in 1999 (23 years, that’s a long time) and as the business grew Rick decided to start Sky Blue Outfitters LLC.
+Rick started guiding in 1999 (23 years, that’s a long time).
 Sky Blue has grown to a staff of eight (8) to support all aspects of fly fishing in Pennsylvania and beyond.
 Rick prides himself on being one of the best “Dry Fly” fishing guide you will find in Pennsylvania.
 It does not matter if you are a novice or experienced fly fisherman, Rick offers guided trips that will increase your understanding and skill level when fishing for rising trout.
 If you want to learn how to match the hatch, understand the feeding pattern, identifying the hatch, type of rise, when and where to cast, you have found the right guide.

-Rick will also will teach you nymphing (old and new), wetfly and streamer techniques.
+Rick will also teach you nymphing (old and new), wetfly and streamer techniques.
 His simple “back to basic” approach for fishermen who have forgotten what got them where they are today.

 Rick placed 3rd in the ORVIS Fly Tying Contest with his Green Drake pattern.
 There were over 2,000 entries.

 Rick contributed to Bob Mallard’s book “50 Best Places Fly Fishing in the Northeast” and Tom Gilmore’s book “Flyfisher’s Guide to Pennsylvania”.
-And numerous articles in newspapers and magazines on Fly Tying, Eastern and Central PA Creeks and Hatches, just to name a few.
+And numerous articles in newspapers and magazines on Fly Tying, Eastern and Central PA Creeks and Hatches.

-Rick has presented and taught Fly Tying Classes at the International Fly Tying Symposium and The Fly Fishing Shows along with numerus Trout Unlimited chapters, and Fly Fishing Clubs around the mid-Atlantic region.
+Rick has does presented and taught fly Tying classes at the International Fly Tying Symposium and The Fly Fishing Shows along with numerus Trout Unlimited chapters, and Fly Fishing Clubs around the mid-Atlantic region.